 Magnus is the recipient of a number of awards for his research and scholarly work.
 In 2024, he was one of the recipients of the seizmic MSCA Doctoral Network grant funded by the European Commission’s Marie Skłodowska-Curie Actions.

-Magnus was a co-founder of HandPoint, a software company currently headquartered in the UK, which develops payment and point-of-sale solutions for handheld computers.
-He served as Technical Director until he began his doctoral studies at Columbia in 2005, and currently serves on the board of the company.
-He is chairman of the board of Frumtak Ventures, a leading Icelandic venture fund, as well as of Arctic Stone, a research and development company within the mineral processing sector.
+Magnus was a co-founder of HandPoint, which develops payment and point-of-sale solutions for handheld computers.
+He served as Technical Director until he began his doctoral studies at Columbia in 2005, and served on the board of the company until it was acquired by Electronic Payments Inc. He is chairman of the board of Frumtak Ventures, a leading Icelandic venture fund, as well as of Arctic Stone, a research and development company within the mineral processing sector.
 Over the years he has been involved with various startups, accelerators and incubator programs.